B0gdanR/Radublog/content/post/This is my Third blog post.md

 ---
----
 title: "This is my Third blog post"
 date: "2025-09-11T01:00:00+03:00"
 draft: false
 tags: ["SCCM"]
 categories: ["General"]
+author: "Radu Bogdan"
-author: "Radu Bogdan"description: "This is my Third blog post"
+description: "This is my Third blog post"
 ---

+# This is my Third blog post

+Microsoft has released hotfix KB34503790 on September 8, 2025...
+(rest of your content)

 Microsoft has released hotfix KB34503790 on September 8, 2025, a revised security update for SCCM versions 2403, 2409, 2503 that resolves the vulnerability described in CVE-2025-47178.
 The hotfix also improves the security of discovery data records (DDR) processing.